-Title Warracknabeal Court House redevelopment business case funded $75,000 through Working Heritage Degree of recognition Regional Media name/outlet The Wimmera Mail-Times Media type Web Country Australia Date 26/07/18 Description THERE is still hope for the proposed redevelopment of Warracknabeal’s historic Court House.
+Title Warracknabeal Court House redevelopment business case funded $75,000 through Working Heritage Degree of recognition Regional Media name/outlet The Wimmera Mail-Times Media type Web Country/Territory Australia Date 26/07/18 Description THERE is still hope for the proposed redevelopment of Warracknabeal’s historic Court House.

 Plans to transform the unused building into a hub for artists were first announced in April.